The 10 Most Scariest Things About Asbestos Lung Cancer Louisiana Symptoms

 Radiation Therapy

-Targeted radiation to shrink tumors or eliminate cancer cells.
+Targeted radiation to diminish growths or kill cancer cells.

 Chemotherapy